pdflynn/fast-orbit-engine/README.md

 This list is intended to capture my intent for FOE in its near-future development.
 I have a ton of ideas so this is by no means an exhaustive list.
 My real intent with this application is to build a basis for a future satellite communication simulator, so once these features are in the empasis will be less on the "GNC" features and more on the communications features.
 I am also extremely busy with my senior year of undergrad so no promises on development time.

 - Color-coding individual orbits according to color palette input.
-- Revamping the look of each orbit in the control pane (currently each orbit looks to large imo, on a 1080p screen you can only fit ~4).
+- ~~Revamping the look of each orbit in the control pane (currently each orbit looks to large imo, on a 1080p screen you can only fit ~4).~~ **Done 02/23/2022**.
+Added a scrollbar.
+They are still too big imo but this is a lower priority now.
 - Mass orbital insertion.
 Say you want to populate one orbital plane with 35 satellites separated by 10 degrees each.
 You should be able to do this with a wizard/few clicks instead of having to manually input 35 satellites.
 - Prettier Earth.
 Earth is represented as a green sphere using R3F.
 This could be textured for a nicer look.
 - Celestial body selection.
 We are interested in simulating orbits not just around the Earth, but also around the Moon, Mars, the Sun, Venus, etc.